fangq/mcx/README.txt

- -L            (--listgpu)     print GPU information only -I            (--printgpu)    print GPU information and run program -P '{...}'    (--shapes)      a JSON string for additional shapes in the grid -N [10^8|int] (--reseed)      number of scattering events before reseeding RNG -v            (--version)     print MCX revision number
+ -L            (--listgpu)     print GPU information only -I            (--printgpu)    print GPU information and run program -P '{...}'    (--shapes)      a JSON string for additional shapes in the grid -N [10^7|int] (--reseed)      number of scattering events before reseeding RNG -v            (--version)     print MCX revision number

-example:
+example (in autopilot mode):
        mcx -A -n 1e7 -f input.inp -G 1
-or
+or (in manual mode):
-       mcx -t 2048 -T 64 -n 1e7 -f input.inp -s test -r 2 -g 10 -U 0 -b 1 -G 1
+       mcx -t 2048 -T 64 -n 1e7 -f input.inp -s test -r 2 -g 10 -d 1 -b 1 -G 1
-or
+or (use inline domain definition)
        mcx -f input.json -P '{"Shapes":[{"ZLayers":[[1,10,1],[11,30,2],[31,60,3]]}]}'
 </pre>

-the above command will launch 2048 GPU threads (-t) with every 64 threads a block (-T); a total of 1e7 photons will be simulated by the first GPU (-G 1) with two equally divided runs (-r); the media/source configuration will be read from input.inp (-f) and the output will be labeled with the session id "test" (-s); input media index array is in column-major format (-a); the simulation will run 10 concurrent time gates (-g).
-Photons passing through the defined detector positions will be saved for later rescaling (-d).
+the 2nd command above will launch 2048 GPU threads (-t) with every 64 threads a block (-T); a total of 1e7 photons will be simulated by the first GPU (-G 1) with two equally divided runs (-r); the media/source configuration will be read from input.inp (-f) and the output will be labeled with the session id "test" (-s); the simulation will run 10 concurrent time gates (-g).
+Photons passing through the defined detector positions will be saved for later rescaling (-d); refractive index mismatch is considered at media boundaries (-b).

-Currently, MCX supports a modified version of the input file format used by tMCimg.
-(The difference is that MCX allows comments in the input file) A typical MCX input file looks like this:
+Historically, MCX supports a modified version of the input file format used by tMCimg.
+The difference is that MCX allows comments in the input file.
+A typical MCX input file looks like this:

-1000000              # total photon, use -n to overwrite in the command line 29012392             # RNG seed, negative to generate 30.0 30.0 0.0 1      # source position (in grid unit), the last num sets srcfrom0 (-z) 0 0 1                # initial directional vector
+1000000              # total photon, use -n to overwrite in the command line 29012392             # RNG seed, negative to generate 30.0 30.0 0.0 1      # source position (in grid unit), the last num (optional) sets srcfrom0 (-z) 0 0 1                # initial directional vector
 0.e+00 1.e-09 1.e-10 # time-gates(s): start, end, step
 semi60x60x60.bin     # volume ('unsigned char' format)